signalfx/splunk-otel-js/docs/correlate-logs-traces.md

 > The official Splunk documentation for this page is [Connect Node.js trace data with logs](https://docs.splunk.com/Observability/gdi/get-data-in/application/nodejs/instrumentation/connect-traces-logs.html).
 For instructions on how to contribute to the docs, see [CONTRIBUTING.md](../CONTRIBUTING.md#documentation).
 # Correlating traces with logs

-The Splunk Distribution of OpenTelemetry JS can make trace metadata available to many Node.js logging libraries capable of accessing them, like Pino, Winston, and Bunyan.
-You can use trace metadata to correlate traces with log events, and explore logs in Observability Cloud.
+The Splunk Distribution of OpenTelemetry JS automatically injects trace metadata into logs so that Node.js logging libraries can access it.
+You can use trace metadata to correlate traces with log events and explore logs in Observability Cloud.

 ## Supported logging libraries

-Log injection supports the Bunyan, Pino, and Winston logging libraries.
+The following logging librares are supported:

+- Bunyan
+- Pino
+- Winston

 ## Available trace data